-We have quite an eclectic program for you today, but I think all the segments are still very complimentary.
+We have quite an eclectic program for you in Episode 117, but I think all the segments are still very complimentary.
 Our feature interview is with the world-renown textile artist Kaffe Fassett again.
 Many of you enjoyed our first interview with Kaffe back in Episode 116.
 That interview concentrated more on his artistic process and output, but today’s interview is actually my favourite one.
 It’s more philosophical and I get to ask him lots of personal and juicy questions.
 I think you’ll love this interview as well.
 We also take you on a tour of Kaffe’s amazing 3 storey house which is filled with six decades of collected artwork.

 The ‘Makers’ segment is also included.
 We feature a South African international concert guitarist, Derek Gripper, who shows us how he composes, interprets and teaches his music.
 We think this is an amazing treat and we are thrilled to share his work with you.
 The inspirational designer Anna Pack from Skein Reaction features in our ‘Knitters of the World’ segment and Madeleine and I have new projects to show you.
 Enjoy.